 \section{Conclusion, limitations, and future work}

 We introduced a joint atlas building and diffeomorphic registration learning framework (\emph{Aladdin}) that uses pairwise image alignment losses to improve registration accuracy. \emph{Aladdin} is based on an SVF transformation model and results in diffeomorphic transformation maps (between the atlas and the images) which can naturally capture affine and nonparametric transformation components, thereby avoiding the need for affine pre-registrations.
 We also studied atlas evaluation measures and proposed a reliable atlas evaluation measure (i.e., atlas-as-a-bridge).
 Our results on knee MR images show that our method achieves better performance than popular atlas building approaches.
 A limitation of \emph{Aladdin} is that it does not explicitly impose regularization on atlas scale, position, and rotation due to the second-order regularization term which does not penalize affine transformations.
 Empirically, the fuzzy initialization of the atlas (i.e. averaged across all training images) mostly determines the final atlas position.
 It would be interesting to explore the influence of the initial atlas position on the obtained atlas.
 Note that an atlas image initialization is usually necessary in atlas building methods.
-Lastly, as discussed in \textbf{Q4}, more advanced similarity measures could result in better accuracy than MSE or NCC.
-Hence, different similarity measures should be explored in \emph{Aladdin}.